malekshmes/Reading-notes201/README.md

 # Code 201 Reading Notes
-## This websie is about reading assignments in code201
+## This website is about reading assignments in code201
 ## Table of content
 1.
 3.